smabie/smabie.github.io/_posts/vol.md

 return of the portfolio and $r_a$ the actualized return of the portfolio after deducting for volatility.

-It's important to understand that the value of the volatility drag equation is when we are changing the volatility of a known return stream.
-If we are using past realized returns to forecast future returns, the volatility equation isn't necessary or applicable, since the past returns are already reflective of the post-drag return.
+It\'s important to understand that the value of the volatility drag equation is when we are changing the volatility of a known return stream.
+If we are using past realized returns to forecast future returns, the volatility equation isn\'t necessary or applicable, since the past returns are already reflective of the post-drag return.
 The volatility drag equation becomes useful when we are asking ourselves about the returns of a levered portfolio in terms of the unlevered